overdrivenetworks/irc-extensions/relaymsg.md

+---
-# `overdrivenetworks.com/relaymsg` extension
+title: RELAYMSG extension
+layout: spec
+work-in-progress: true
+copyrights:
+  - name: "James Lu"
+    email: "james@overdrivenetworks.com"
+    period: "2020"
+  - name: "Daniel Oaks"
+    email: "daniel@danieloaks.net"
+    period: "2020"
+---

+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `relaymsg` capability name.
+Instead, implementations SHOULD use the `draft/relaymsg` capability name to be interoperable with other software implementing a compatible work-in-progress version.

+The final version of the specification will use an unprefixed capability name.

+## Introduction

 The `relaymsg` extension allows bots to send channel messages using spoofed nicks.
-The goal is to allow creating a transparent experience for relay bots, without the overhead of connecting extra clients or maintaining state as a virtual server.
+The goal is to let relay bots operate transparently (i.e. no sender prefixes for messages sent from a single bot), without the overhead of tracking all remote users.
+Currently, relayers that wish to create a transparent experience must either connect extra clients to IRC or create users from a services server; however, these methods do not scale well for larger communities.

+## Architecture

-## The `overdrivenetworks.com/relaymsg` capability
+### The `draft/relaymsg` capability

-The `overdrivenetworks.com/relaymsg` capability lets clients use the `RELAYMSG` command and receive `relaymsg` tags.
+The `draft/relaymsg` capability lets clients use the `RELAYMSG` command and receive `relaymsg` tags.

 If this capability has a value, the given characters are 'nickname separators'.
 These characters aren't allowed in normal nicknames, and if given one MUST be present in spoofed nicknames.
-For example, with `overdrivenetworks.com/relaymsg=/` the spoofed nickname MUST include the character `"/"`.
+For example, with `draft/relaymsg=/` the spoofed nickname MUST include the character `"/"`.

-## `RELAYMSG` command
+### `RELAYMSG` command

 The `RELAYMSG` command takes the following arguments: